gitreelike/quickK8sFlow/README.md

 # Legal

-All contents of this repository are provided under the license as laid out in the `LICENSE` file.
+All contents of this repository except the slides.pdf are provided under the license as laid out in the `LICENSE` file.

 brought to you by _akquinet_ https://www.akquinet.de .